ymyke/cardio/README.md

 - Display some help output in the lower right corner?
 Current state of the app, allowed keys, unrecognized keys, ...?
 - Add asciimatics Arrow as the human player?
 - Reduce the number of places the session module gets imported to a sensible minimum.

+# More animations

+- When an agent loses a health bar.
+- Animate overflow damage that turns into gems.

 # Ideas